North Macedonia at the 2022 Winter Olympics

 North Macedonia competed at the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.

 The North Macedonia team consisted of three athletes (two men and one woman) competing in two sports.
-Dardan Dehari was the country's flagbearer during the opening ceremony.
-Meanwhile a volunteer was the flagbearer during the closing ceremony.
+Dardan Dehari was the country's flag bearer during the opening ceremony.
+Meanwhile a volunteer was the flag bearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.

 Alpine skiing

 By meeting the basic qualification standards, North Macedonia has qualified one male alpine skier.
+Dardan Dehari however did not compete in any events.

 Cross-country skiing

 By meeting the basic qualification standards, North Macedonia has qualified one male and one female cross-country skier.